Jaykul/DevOps2023-Practices/ReadMe.md

 ```

-note: There could be more to this template (and there will be, later), but for the moment, the point is to start with a try/catch wrapped around the inside of your process block (and your begin and end blocks too, if you need them).
+note: Follow this template, and add custom handling when you want to handle or suppress errors, turn them into warnings, or convert terminating exceptions into non-terminating errors or vice-versa.
+There could be more to this template (and there will be, later), but for the moment, the point is to start with a try/catch wrapped around the inside of your process block (and your begin and end blocks too, if you need them).
 <br/>
-At a bare minimum, you're going to be rethrowing, to make sure that you don't get surprised by exceptions if someone wraps your code.
+At a bare minimum, you're going to rethrow.
+That's to make sure that you don't get surprised by exceptions if someone wraps your code.
 I actually encourage you to test your code with `-ErrorAction Stop`, to help you identify potential problems.
 <br/>
-Remember that you **can** add additional try/catch statements inside, to wrap specific lines or handle particular errors.
-You can _of course_ handle particular errors even here, if you just need to customize the error message, or whatever, but this is the last stand -- you can't really do much to _recover_ here.
+Remember, this is the last stand -- you can't really do much to _recover_ here.
 <br/>
 Ok, let's look a real-world example: What happens if something in your `prompt` function has an error or throws an exception?